lofinsxd/roblox-fflags/README.md

 # roblox-fflags

 Hey!
-This repository will guide you through the best fast flags for performance (The Recommended fast flags are downloadable through the config.json file)
+This repository will guide you through the best fast flags for performance (The Recommended fast flags are downloadable through the config.json file).
+Some FastFlags in the config file can not be on this list. ⚠️

 # ⚠️ THIS REPO DOES NOT PROMOTE CHEATING FFLAGS.
 IF YOU WANT TO CHEAT IN GAME, DON'T SEARCH FOR FFLAGS AND THINK ABOUT WHAT YOU'RE DOING!
 Don't ruin the experience for others.